6. Indigenous Knowledge

 The Torres Strait Islander flag

 The Torres Strait Islander flag is also under copyright.
-The Torres Strait Island Regional Council are happy to grant permission in writing, prior to its use, as long as certain conditions are met, such as the creator of the flag is acknowledged.
+The Torres Strait Island Regional Council is happy to grant permission in writing, prior to its use, as long as certain conditions are met, such as acknowledging the creator of the flag.